dmorse/pscf/README.md

 Copyright (2002-2017) Regents of the University of Minnesota

-PSCF is a Fortran 90 program for numerically solving the polymer self-consistent field theory (SCFT) for spatially periodic structures formed by block copolymer melts and mixtures of block copolymers with linear homopolymers and/or small molecule solvents.
+PSCF is a program for numerically solving the polymer self-consistent field theory (SCFT) for spatially periodic structures formed by block copolymer melts and mixtures of block copolymers with linear homopolymers and/or small molecule solvents.

+The version of the PSCF package provided here is the original version, which was written in Fortran 90.
+A newer C++/Cuda version that allows use of GPU acceleration, is available in a separate github repository at https://github.com/dmorse/pscfpp.
+Currently, the C++/Cuda version and Fortran versions of PSCF each contain a few features that are not available in the other code.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by